 - Video ads

 Now, let’s dive into the actual data on video marketing.
-We’ll focus on the most up to date stats from 2018 so that your video marketing strategy is up to date.
+We’ll focus on the most up to date stats from 2020 so that your video marketing strategy can be in tip top shape.

 The ROI of Video Marketing

-- Video marketers get 66% more qualified leads per year.
+- Video marketers get at least 66% more qualified leads per year.

 - Video marketers achieve a 54% increase in brand awareness.